qiaw99/Remote-Sensing-Images-Classification/README.md

 - Number of epochs: 100
 - Learning rate: 0.001

+All weights of trained model are store as checkpoint located at folder __checkpoints__ which you shouldn't modify.
+With checkpoint, you could rebuild the same model in tensorflow as follow:

-Then goto the correct parrent folder:
+1. Goto the correct parrent folder:
 ```py
 os.chdir("drive/MyDrive/Challenge_dataset/")
 ```
+2. Define the model correctly as mentioned before
-Then you could reload weights for the model:
+3. Then you could reload weights of the model:
 ```py
 model.load_weights('./checkpoints/my_checkpoint')
 ```
-With this model, you could now to predict the image class like following:
+With this model, you could now to __predict__ the image class like this:
 ```py
 classif_prob = model.predict(X_val)
 pred_classes_argmax = np.argmax(classif_prob,axis=-1)